kevin-brown/blog.kevin-brown.com/_posts/2014-09-27-building-and-installing-opencv-3.markdown

 separate from the source files.
 When building when CMake, the build type should be set to a release, so any included optimisations will be made.

+For builds on Fedora, or systems where packages are installed to `/usr` instead of `/usr/local` by default, you will need to set the build prefix as well using `-D CMAKE_INSTALL_PREFIX=/usr`.

 ~~~ bash
 $ cmake -D CMAKE_BUILD_TYPE=RELEASE -D PYTHON_EXECUTABLE=/usr/bin/python3 ..
 $ make -j4